3afia/Arduino/README.md

   2. Edit the project to add helping comments.
   3.

 Projects list:
-  1. C Code which counts from 1-9 and displays the results tehough a 7 segments led
+  1. C code which counts from 1-9 and displays the results trhough a 7 segments led